Pravin U. Dugel, MD

 Clinical Research Study & Authorships

-Dr. Dugel has authored more than 200 papers, 35 book chapters and has been invited to lecture at prestigious meetings, Visiting Professorships and Universities worldwide.
-He is on the Editorial Board of several major medical journals.
-Dr. Dugel is internationally recognized as a major clinical researcher, having been a primary investigator in over 100 multicenter clinical trials.
+Dr. Dugel has authored more than 200 papers, 35 book chapters and has been invited to lecture at prestigious meetings, Visiting Professorships and Universities worldwide, including Japan, India, China, Malaysia, Egypt, United Kingdom, France, Germany, Austria, Italy, Poland, Denmark, Norway, Czechoslovakia, Canada and Australia.
+He is on the Editorial Board of several major-medical journals.
+Dr. Dugel is internationally recognized as a major clinical researcher and has been a primary investigator in over 100 multicenter clinical trials.
 His research and educational contributions earned him the prestigious Senior Honor Award from the American Academy of Ophthalmology (AAO).
 He has been elected Subspecialty Day Board Chairman for the American Academy of Ophthalmology, to the Board of Directors of the largest retina society in the USA, American Society of Retina Specialists (ASRS), and to the largest retina society in Europe, EuRetina.
-He serves on the Scientific Advisory Board of numerous companies, including Aerpio, Alcon, Digisight, Genentech, Novartis, Ophthotech, Roche, and Truevision.
+He serves on the Scientific Advisory Board of numerous companies, including Aerpio, Alcon, Digisight, Genentech, Novartis, Ophthotech, Opthea, Roche, and TrueVision.

 Commitment to Eye Care Locally, Nationally and Globally